 - The crowns can be cleaned and cared for much like natural teeth

 - Other teeth are not disturbed in the process of placing implants

 - With proper care, they will last the rest of your life

 Dental implants are metal anchors that act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts are then attached to the implant which protrudes through the gums.
 These posts provide stable anchors for artificial replacement teeth.

 After the implant has bonded to the jawbone, the second phase begins.
-Dr Lou will uncover the implants and attach a small healing collar.
-Then, she will be able to begin making your new teeth.
-An impression must be taken.
-Following this, posts or attachments can be connected to the implants.
+Dr. Lou will uncover the implants and attach a small healing collar.
+Then she will begin making your new teeth.
+An impression must be taken then posts or attachments can be connected to the implants.
 The teeth replacements are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.

 Implant and crown Placement

 Dental implants are placed into the bone in a relatively pain-free procedure.
 The bone and gums will be given time to heal